pabigot/embtextf/README.rst

 * Additional functions for generating base-2 through base-36 representations
   of standard C integer types;

-* The entire family of *printf(3c) functions takes between 1KB and 2.5KB of code depending on target processor and feature selection.
+* The entire family of \*printf(3c) functions takes between 1KB and 3KB of
+  code depending on target processor and feature selection.

+The conversions operate on native C types, abstracting away from word size and byte order.
+The module has been tested on both 16- and 32-bit microcontrollers.

 Each provided function is prefixed with ``embtextf_`` to isolate it from both the toolchain and application namespaces.
-This allows embtextf to co-exist with toolchains like `mspgcc`_, which provide the same functionality in a compatible way, and others like Code Composer Studio which provide similarly named functions but with different semantics or interfaces.
+This allows embtextf to co-exist with toolchains like `mspgcc`_, which provide the same functionality in a compatible way, and others like Code Composer Studio or toolchains using `newlib`_ which provide similarly named functions with different semantics, interfaces, or memory expectations.
 The application program can use the preprocessor to redirect unqualified names to the embtextf implementations.

-  **WARNING** This should be considered a beta release of embtextf.
-The functionality is complete and reliable.
-However, public function names, the set of available wrappers, and the build approach may change in a future release.

 Please see the `documentation`_, `issue tracker`_, and `homepage`_ on github.
 Get a copy using git::